svashisth07/next-pdfkit/README.md

 ## PDF Download Feature

-This project includes a feature that allows users to download a PDF file containing crime arrest data for the state of Alaska.
+This project includes a feature that allows users to download a PDF file containing crime arrest data for a state.
 To download the PDF, click the "Print" button on the home page.

 The PDF is generated on the server using the [pdfkit](https://github.com/foliojs/pdfkit) library, and includes a chart of the crime arrest data over the years.